WarrenWeckesser/numpy-notes/user-defined-dtype.md

   structure actually *used* by NumPy?
 It isn't clear to me how these characters should be chosen for a user-defined dtype, and what the consequences of the choices are.
 * The first step in creating a new dtype is to define a Python object for the data type.
-This involves implementing the Python number protocol for the object.
-When using a NumPy array with the new data type, will NumPy code ever use the functions from data type's implementation of the Python number protocol?
+For a number-like dtype, this involves implementing the Python number protocol for the object.
+When using a NumPy array with the new data type, will NumPy code ever use the functions from the data type's implementation of the Python number protocol?
 Or will NumPy only attempt to perform calculations with the new data type through ufuncs?
 * Here's how the `rational` dtype defined in the file `_rational_tests.c.src` in `numpy/numpy/core/src/umath/` behaves when added to an integer numpy array with length greater than 1: